Skip to main content

 }

-const webauthSignature: string = SafeAccount.createWebAuthnSignature(webauthSignatureData)
+const webauthnSignature: string = SafeAccount.createWebAuthnSignature(webauthnSignatureData)

 Step 4: Create a Signer Signature Pair and Format